Welcome to Matrix Education

 Thinking of pursuing a law degree after high school?
 Choosing the right VCE subjects can give you the head start you need.
 While law schools don’t always have strict subject requirements, certain subjects can help you develop much-needed skills to thrive in a law program or career.

-Here are some of the best VCE subjects to consider if you’re planning to study law:
+Here are some of the best VCE subjects to consider if you’re planning to study law.

-English is compulsory in VCE and is a prerequisite in law degree applications.
-The communication skills you develop in VCE English are crucial for both law school and your legal career.
-Excelling in English can also contribute to a higher ATAR, which is important since law degrees are highly competitive.
+English is compulsory in VCE and is a prerequisite for law degree applications.
+The communication skills you build in VCE English are crucial for both law school and your legal career.

 Why is VCE English important?